 Area of Study

-Research was carried out in three Nigerian states that farm a lot of crops: Benue, Kaduna, and Ogun, which stand for the Middle Belt, Northern, and Southern groups, respectively.
+The research was carried out in three Nigerian states that farm a lot of crops: Benue, Kaduna, and Ogun, which stand for the Middle Belt, Northern, and Southern groups, respectively.
 They were picked out because there is a lot of subsistence, commercial, and digital agriculture, which is practised by many smallholder and medium-scale farmers.
 The sample states give an overview of the socio-economic, environmental, and property issues that are essential for the research.

 Research Design